robderstadt/RocketPhone/README.md

 ## Prototype ##

 Here is the working prototype I built mounted to sled that will fit into the nose cone.
+The battery is on the reverse side (secured with zip ties).

 <img src="https://github.com/robderstadt/RocketPhone/blob/master/images/ebay.png"/>